 - 3 Tbsp fresh basil, chopped

-- Heat tallow in a large skillet over medium heat.
+- Heat butter or ghee in a large skillet over medium heat.
 Once melted, add the onion and garlic.
 Stir and saute for a couple minutes.
 Then, add the pork sausage and ground beef.
 Break up the ground beef with a spatula (and the pork sausage if you choose to remove it from the casing) and continue to cook for several minutes, until meat is browned.

 - Once the meat is nearly cooked through, add the tomatoes, coconut milk, oregano, sea salt and pepper, and cayenne.
 Stir well and bring to a simmer over medium-low heat.
 Continue to simmer for about 15-20 minutes, stirring occasionally.